 Would you trust a stranger to drive your car, or sleep in your house?
 Thousands of people say “yes” they would.
-They’re part of the collaborative consumption movement, named by Time magazine as one of the Top 10 trends to watch.
+They’re part of the collaborative consumption movement.

 Have you ever purchased an expensive tool or piece of equipment that you never use?
 Have you ever needed to use something that you wish you had?

-The problem: Many households own power drills, but most of them are used for only 6 to 13 minuttes during their lifetime.
+The problem: Many households own power drills, but most of them are used for only very little during their lifetime.

 The solution: Zilok offers peer-to-peer daily rental of tools, camcorders and other goods.